 - 1. Tap where you want to type text. - 2.
 Begin typing a word.
-Choose one of the words displayed above the keyboard. - 3.
-If you do not want to use those words, type the next word without using the space bar. - 4.
+Choose one of the words displayed above the keyboard. - If you do not want to use those words, type the next word without using the space bar. - 4.
 Your phone will continue to present word choices while you type.

+Email

-Email Setting up & using Gmail The Gmail app allows you to read and
+Setting up & using Gmail

-- The Gmail app allows you to read and compose emails.
+The Gmail app allows you to read and compose emails.

-- On the Home screen, tap Gmail screen.
+On the Home screen, tap $\longrightarrow$ to enter the Gmail screen.
 Here Gmail has various uses.
 For instance, utilize your Gmail account for signing in to all Google apps & services including but not limited to:

 - Google Play Music

 - Google Play Store

 - Google Drive